dimajix/flowman/docs/concepts/entities.md

 ```

 ## Additional entities
-While these for types (relations, mappings, targets and jobs) form the basis of every Flowman project, there are some
+While these four types (relations, mappings, targets and jobs) form the basis of every Flowman project, there are some
 additional entities like [tests](../spec/test/index.md), [connections](../spec/connection/index.md) and more.
 You find an
 overview of all entity types in the [project specification documentation](../spec/index.md)